shadowsocks/shadowsocks-org/src/content/1.4/config/01-quick-guide.md

 ## URI

-Shadowsocks also accepts the following format URI as config:
+Shadowsocks also accepts BASE64 encoded URI format configs:

 ```
 	ss://BASE64-ENCODED-STRING-WITHOUT-PADDING
 ```

-The plain URI should be:
+Where the plain URI should be:

 ```
 	ss://method:password@hostname:port